simonsagstetter/salesforce-export-data-downloader/README.md

 ### Configuration

 > Open the config.json and enter your credentials and salesforce organization information.
 The user needs to have access to the export data home.
-If you configure a sender and a receiver email you will receive a notification after the job hast finished
+You can also define an external smtp server for sending a success message.
 ```json
   {
     "username": "<your_username",